 There are two basic types of market transactions, physical and financial.
 Physical trades can be defined by a specific delivery date or seller defined.
-On the other hand, financial trades are settled on the monthly average of the daily high and low prices as quoted by Oil Price Information Service (OPIS).
+Financial trades are usually settled on the monthly average of the daily high and low prices as quoted by Oil Price Information Service (OPIS).
 Both physical and financial trades follow the same conventions with regard to price and volume.
-Prices are quoted in cents/gal and volumes are traditionally quoted in increments of thousands of bbl (there are 42 gallons in a barrel).
-Settlement timing is based on when the physical barrels are delivered or for financial trades the 6th date of the following month.
+Prices are quoted in cents/gal and volumes are traditionally quoted in increments of thousands of bbl (there are 42 gallons Perbarrel).
+Settlement timing is based on when the physical barrels are delivered or for financial trades the sixth date of the following month.
 Option premiums are typically settled six days after the trade is concluded.